LagoAcademy/auto-annotated-portfolio/content/pages/projects/coach-valeriy.md

 date: '2002-11-24'
 client: Awesome Coach
 description: >-
-  Late but A young football coach with more than 10 years of experience of playing in Academy and senior team of Olimp-SKOPA FC and Keramik Balashikha, mostly playing in Moscow Region Premiership.
+  A young football coach with more than 10 years of experience of playing in Academy and senior team of Olimp-SKOPA FC and Keramik Balashikha, mostly playing in Moscow Region Premiership.
 Apart from playing, certified as Level 2 Football Scout by AFCAS, and holding grassroots Football Coaching certifications from ISSPF,  Football Associations of Russia, England and Northern Ireland.
 Speaks English, Russian, Spanish and Italian fluently
 featuredImage: